Patent infringement under United States law: Remedies

 An infringer can also be enjoined from further infringement of the patent, even to the point of being forced to remove an infringing product from the market.

 Until the 2006 Supreme Court case of eBay v.
 MercExchange, plaintiffs routinely sought, and were granted, injunctions prohibiting infringement of their patents.
 After 2006, injunctions were much harder to obtain, leaving plaintiffs to pursue remedies only for damages.
 Because patents last for many years, it is common for lawsuits to conclude before the patent term has ended.
-This has opened up the question of whether and to what extent a court should craft a remedy that includes a royalty for infringing activity that has not yet occurred, but which likely will occur in the immediate future if the infringer continues his infringing activity.
+This has opened up the question of whether and to what extent a court should craft a remedy that includes a royalty for infringing activity that has not yet occurred, but which likely will occur in the immediate future if the infringer continues this infringing activity.
 According to a 2009 article in the Federal Lawyer, courts have been willing to grant such remedies in appropriate cases.